 Reviewing Finland, With the Help of Monty Python and an American Author…

-Good tongue in cheek advice in a book on all things Finnish from an expat American then living in Finland.
+Good tongue in cheek expat advice from an expat American on Finland.
 And that Monty Python song.

 Monty Python – Finland Official Lyric Video.
-Monty Python, http://www.youtube.com and photographs © Gummerus
+Monty Python and photos © Gummerus

 I’m not sure how many of Monty Python have actually set foot here, but it’s words are pretty accurate.
 Unless you include the “mountains so lofty” and if you are reading dear ex work colleague, we are “near to Russia, so far from Japan, Quite a long way from Cairo” and “Lots of miles from Vietnam”.
 I believe since then in 1992, Michael Palin visited Finland in his travel programme, Pole to Pole.
 And John Cleese, another Monty Python member is also extremely popular in our home as his alter ego Basil Fawlty.

 However, one person I know of who has written a book on Finland and lived here is the American stand up comedian, Phil Schwarzmann.
 He wrote the satirical guide for immigrants How to marry a Finnish Girl, Everything you wanted to know about Finland but the Finns won’t tell you (2012).
 As well as telling you how to do this, he also talks about other subjects we immigrants must take heed of in a wry, often tongue in cheek and inoffensive manner.. unless you are the type of person who takes things personally.